modern-influence-of-ancient-warriors

 Textiles: Weaving the Wave

-The Bayeux Tapestry is the most famous example of Viking-influenced textile art, but a tradition of wool embroidery known as broderie anglaise in Scandinavia (and its own traditions like rosengang and äkta söm) repeatedly used ship-like curves.
+The Bayeux Tapestry is the most famous example of Viking-influenced textile art, but a tradition of wool embroidery known in Scandinavia as broderie anglaise (alongside local forms like rosengang and äkta söm) repeatedly used ship-like curves.
 Folded, rhythmic lines mimicking the rising and falling of a ship on waves became a standard border pattern.
 The stylized horse, a descendant of the ship's carved beast, gallops across countless traditional Norwegian sweaters, known as lusekofte.
+The heldeks koffe patterns from Setesdal show the same interlocking S-curves found on the Oseberg ship’s prow.

 Wood Carving: From Ship to Furniture

 Scandinavian folk woodcarving is perhaps the most direct descendant.
-In Norway, the Viking-style carving of interlocking animal shapes was transformed into akantus and ris patterns, but the fundamental vocabulary remained.
+In Norway, the Viking-style carving of interlocking animal shapes transformed into akantus and ris patterns, but the fundamental vocabulary remained.
 The concave and convex cuts, the emphasis on silhouette, and the bold, asymmetrical compositions of ships are reflected in the carvings on dowry chests, sleighs, and bowls.
 A simple utility box from the 18th century in Telemark might show a dragon head emerging from a geometric background that mirrors a ship's carved stem.
+The flatriss technique (low-relief carving) used on the Gokstad ship’s oar-handles is still taught in Scandinavian woodcarving schools today.

 Rosemaling: Painted Patterns of Power